 DCPS Process and Requirements to Conduct Research or Obtain Confidential Data

 We want to make DCPS the best urban school district in the country.
-To this end, we welcome high-quality research in DCPS and with DCPS data and we strive to create the conditions for research that is respectful of instructional time and individual privacy.
+To this end, we welcome high-quality research in DCPS using our data.
+We strive to create favorable conditions for research while respecting instructional time and individual privacy.

-DCPS believes in the power of research to improve the body of knowledge related to learning and development.
-DCPS welcomes partnerships with the research community that appreciably benefit DCPS, its students and/or its staff, to the extent that their findings and results will be shared with DCPS to improve public education.
+- DCPS believes in the power of research to improve the body of knowledge related to learning and development.
+We welcome partnerships with the research community whose findings and results will benefit our students and/or staff or contribute to the wider improvement of public education.

 DCPS Research Priorities include:

-Exist, or must be constructed based on existing data, or do not exist and must be collected.
+- Exist, must be constructed based on existing data, or do not exist and must be collected.

-Are disaggregate (including student- and other individual-level data), as well as aggregate data where identification is possible explicitly or implicitly (e.g., school-level data on subgroups where some subgroups have a size of one).
+- Are disaggregate (including student- and other individual-level data) or aggregate where identification is possible explicitly or implicitly (e.g., school-level data on subgroups smaller than 10 individuals).